Personal loan hacks your lender doesn’t want you to know

 - Refinance or consolidate your loans.

-- Move your personal loan balance to a balance transfer credit card.
+- Switch to a balance transfer credit card.

 - Pay off your loan early.